jonlabelle/matrix-workflow-config/README.md

       config: ./.github/matrix-config/example.json

       # Additional key/value pairs to bind to each item in matrix config's `include` array.
+      # If a key already exists, its value will be overwritten (for each item in the include array).
       extend: '{ "prop1": "value1", "prop2": "value2", "prop3": 3 }'

       # If the provided value for extend is a flat array (e.g. '["one", "two", "three"]'),